-15. Indemnification.
+13. Indemnification.
 Grantee hereby agrees to indemnify, defend, and hold harmless the Stewardship Council, and the Stewardship Council's past, present and future officers, directors, and employees, from and against any and all claims, demands, losses, costs, expenses, obligations, liabilities, damages, recoveries, and deficiencies, including interest, penalties, and reasonable attorney fees and costs, that they may incur or suffer and that result from, or are related to, the receipt and use of the Grant Funds by Grantee.

-16. Limit of Stewardship Council Obligations.
+14. Limit of Stewardship Council Obligations.
 The Stewardship Council's obligations under this Agreement shall under no circumstances exceed the Grant Funds amount set forth in Section 2 above.

-17. Assignment.
-This Agreement may not be assigned by the Grantee in whole or in part except as provided in Section 12 above.
-The Stewardship Council may assign its rights and delegate its obligations under this Agreement to a third party at the Stewardship Council's sole discretion, but must provide written notice to Grantee prior to such assignment.
+15. Assignment.
+This Agreement may not be assigned by the Grantee in whole or in part except as provided in Section 10 above.
+The Stewardship Council may assign its rights and delegate its obligations under this Agreement to a third party at the Stewardship Council's sole discretion.
 Subject to the foregoing, this Agreement shall be binding upon and inure to the benefit and burden of the Parties and their respective heirs, successors and assigns.

-18. Amendment; Entire Agreement.
+16. Amendment; Entire Agreement.
 This Agreement may not be amended or modified except by written instrument signed by both Parties.
 This Agreement constitutes the entire understanding of the Parties concerning the subject matter hereof, and supersedes any and all previous negotiations, agreements, or understandings, if any, regarding the matters contained herein.

-19. Governing Law.
+17. Governing Law.
 This Agreement shall be governed by the laws of the State of California.

-20. Counterparts.
+18. Counterparts.
 This Agreement may be executed in counterparts which together shall constitute a single agreement.